mk/clerk-px23/README.md

   [:img {:src "https://cdn.nextjournal.com/data/QmQLcS1D9ZLNQB8bz1TivBEL9AWttZdoPMHT9xDASYYm7F?filename=Built-in+Viewers.png&content-type=image/png"}]])
 ```

-Clerk comes with a number of built-in viewers.
-These include viewers for Clojure’s built-in data structures, HTML (including the hiccup variant that is often used for Clojure and SVG), Plotly, Vega, tables, math code, images, grids as well as a fallback viewer that builds on top of Clojure’s printer via `pr-str`.
+Clerk comes with a set of built-in viewers for common situations.
+These include support for Clojure’s immutable data structures, HTML (including the hiccup variant that is often used for Clojure and SVG), Plotly and Vega (data visualization), tables, LaTeX, source code, images, and grids, as well as a fallback viewer based on Clojure’s printer.
 The [Book of Clerk][book-of-clerk] gives a good overview of the available built-ins.
-Clerk’s view is running in the browser.
-We made this choice in order to benefit from its rendering engine and leverage the vast number of libraries in the JS ecosystem.
+Because Clerk’s client is running in the browser, we are able to benefit from the vast JS library ecosystem.
 For example we're using [Plotly](https://plotly.com/javascript/) and [vega](https://github.com/vega/vega-embed) for plotting, [CodeMirror](https://codemirror.net) for rendering code cells and [KaTeX](https://katex.org) for typesetting math.

-Another benefit of the using the browser for Clerk's rendering layer is that Clerk can produce static HTML pages for publishing to the web.
-We could not resist the temptation to leverage Clerk for the production of this document and have used it as an excuse to improve the display of sidenotes.

-In order to not overload the browser, Clerk’s built-in collection viewer carry an attribute to control for the number of items displayed, allowing to request more data on demand.
-Besides this simple limit, there’s a second global budget per result to limit the total number of items also for deeply nested data.
-We’ve found this simple system to work fairly well in practice.

 ### Moldable Viewer API

+🐉

 Viewer selection and elision of data happens on the JVM in Clojure.
 Clerk’s viewers are an ordered collection of plain Clojure hash maps.
 Clerk willl interpret the following optional keys: